 5. Can I choose a witch name based on its historical or mythological significance?

-Many witches can be found in history and mythology, such as Cice, Hecate, Baba Yaga, Lilith, Jiraiya, Catherine, Isobel, and Dion.
+Many witches can be found in history and mythology, such as Circe, Hecate, Baba Yaga, Lilith, Jiraiya, Catherine, Isobel, and Dion.

 6. Are there any pop culture references to witch names I can draw inspiration from?

-There are several pop culture references to witch names you can draw inspiration from, such as the Harry Potter Series, Macbeth witches, The White witch, the Sanderson sisters, Wicked witch of the West, and many more.
+There are several pop culture references from which you can draw inspiration for witch and warlock names.
+These include the Harry Potter series, The Wizard of Oz universe, Sabrina the Teenage Witch series, the Lord of the Rings series, Macbeth, Wicked Witch of the West, Howl’s Moving Castle, and many more.

 7. How can I ensure that my baby’s witch name is not too obscure or difficult to pronounce?